 - Tailor’s Chalk (this is my favourite, but it takes some getting used to!)

 - An ironing board helps too.
-I have a teeny one that came with the flat I’m now living in.
+I have a small table top one.
 It does the job, until I can get my bigger one back from storage.

-- Press cloth – another essential for when you are preset tricky fabrics.
+- A pressing cloth is another essential for when you are pressing tricky fabrics.
 Man made fibres need to be pressed at a lower heat setting, and can often end up with a ‘shine’.
 A press cloth helps with this, and I consider it an essential tool!

 Now this is where the list gets busier!

-- Pins.
-You need some good quality pins to keep your sewing sections together.
+- You need some good quality dressmaking pins to keep your sewing sections together.
 You don’t need to use a lot, but the garment pieces should be pinned together at the notches at least!
 I buy a box of high quality pins that will last me a while.
 This is a great box to get for yourself!

 - Seam Ripper.
 This really IS and essential.
-Because we all make mistakes!
+Because we all make mistakes, even pros!

 - Matching sewing thread.
 I usually use this brand, as it’s one of the best out there.
 Good quality sewing thread is an essential.
 Don’t try to sew with any old thread lying around, your sewing won’t look so good, and will fall apart if the thread has deteriorated at all.
 The shade of your thread should match as closely as possible the shade of your fabric, unless you’re making a statement with it!

 More Advanced Sewing Tools Options (To Add To Your Kit Later)

 - A 1m metal ruler and pattern master if you intend to modify or get creative with the sewing patterns.
 Other pattern masters just don’t match up.
 This is the newer version of the original pattern master design, so is longer and thinner.
 Not a bad thing, as my two old versions have both snapped when accidentally sat on!
 Yikes!